 July 24, 1971: Country and Western music legend Patsy Montana made her first guest appearance on the Grand Ole Opry.

 July 8, 1972: Barbara Mandrell became a member of the Grand Ole Opry.
 While some accounts, including the Grand Ole Opry, list her induction date as July 29, this was actually the night that Barbara was announced as a member.
-Now retired, Barbara is a member of the Country Music Hall of Fame.
+Celebrating her 46th year as an Opry member, Barbara is now retired from performing.
+When she made the decision to retire, he asked Opry management if she would remain a member of the Opry, of which they agreed.
+Without knowing it at the time, Barbara started a trend where retired members would retain their Opry membership, reversing a policy where members had to give up their Opry membership if they were no longer active.

 July 14, 1973: Tompall, Chuck, and Jim, the Glaser Brothers, made their final appearance as members of the Grand Ole Opry.
 The brothers, who often had creative differences, decided to go their separate ways, They would reunite several years later, but then broke up for good.
 But, at the personal invitation of Hank Snow, the brothers appeared on the Opry one final time, in January 1990 at a show honoring Hank for 40 years of Opry membership.
 The brothers were awesome that night and you can see the video of the performance on YouTube.
 That night was the final night that they would appear together.